dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 ---
 # ASP.NET Core Blazor globalization and localization

+:::zone pivot="server"

+This article explains how to render globalized and localized content to users in different cultures and languages in a Blazor Server app.
+See the [Blazor WebAssembly version](?pivots=webassembly) of this document for guidance on standalone and hosted Blazor WebAssembly apps.

+:::zone-end

+:::zone pivot="webassembly"

-This article explains how to render globalized and localized content to users in different cultures and languages.
+This article explains how to render globalized and localized content to users in different cultures and languages in a standalone or hosted (**:::no-loc text="Client":::** project) Blazor WebAssembly app.
+See the [Blazor Server version](?pivots=server) of this document for guidance on Blazor Server apps.

+:::zone-end

 :::moniker range=">= aspnetcore-7.0"